nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 People often discuss how difficult it is to interpret data.
 But, the other, perhaps bigger struggle, is obtaining data in the first place.

-Have you ever wondered why the flight attendant who welcomes you onto the airplane always keeps one hand behind her back?
+Have you ever wondered why the flight attendant who welcomes you onto the airplane sometimes keeps one hand behind her back?
 It’s not only a polite gesture.
 The flight attendant isn’t just greeting you, she’s also *counting* you.
 In her hidden hand, she’s holding a passenger counter like this one:

 ![Clicker Passenger Counter]({{site.baseurl}}/images/posts/passanger-counter.jpg){: .center-image }